A look at COVID-19 vaccinations in Canada on Friday, April 16, 2021

 P.E.I. is reporting 8,567 new vaccinations administered over the past seven days for a total of 39,504 doses given.
 The province has administered doses at a rate of 249.034 per 1,000.
 In the province, 5.88 per cent (9,325) of the population has been fully vaccinated.
 There were zero new vaccines delivered to P.E.I. for a total of 53,545 doses delivered so far.
 The province has received enough of the vaccine to give 34 per cent of its population a single dose.
 The province has used 73.78 per cent of its available vaccine supply.

-Quebec is reporting 70,117 new vaccinations administered for a total of 2,145,925 doses given.
-The province has administered doses at a rate of 250.79 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 2,834,157 doses delivered so far.
+Quebec is reporting 77,850 new vaccinations administered for a total of 2,223,775 doses given.
+The province has administered doses at a rate of 259.889 per 1,000.
+There were 2,328 new vaccines delivered to Quebec for a total of 2,836,485 doses delivered so far.
 The province has received enough of the vaccine to give 33 per cent of its population a single dose.
-The province has used 75.72 per cent of its available vaccine supply.
+The province has used 78.4 per cent of its available vaccine supply.

-British Columbia is reporting 45,031 new vaccinations administered for a total of 1,235,863 doses given.
-The province has administered doses at a rate of 240.835 per 1,000.
-In the province, 1.71 per cent (87,899) of the population has been fully vaccinated.
-There were zero new vaccines delivered to British Columbia for a total of 1,684,870 doses delivered so far.
+British Columbia is reporting 46,228 new vaccinations administered for a total of 1,282,091 doses given.
+The province has administered doses at a rate of 249.844 per 1,000.
+In the province, 1.71 per cent (87,970) of the population has been fully vaccinated.
+There were 11,500 new vaccines delivered to British Columbia for a total of 1,696,370 doses delivered so far.
 The province has received enough of the vaccine to give 33 per cent of its population a single dose.
-The province has used 73.35 per cent of its available vaccine supply.
+The province has used 75.58 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 41,217 doses given.
 The territory has administered doses at a rate of 913.518 per 1,000.
 In the territory, 36.51 per cent (16,471) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 56,300 doses delivered so far.
 The territory has received enough of the vaccine to give 120 per cent of its population a single dose.
 The territory has used 73.21 per cent of its available vaccine supply.